lynnfaraday/aresmush.com/_root/ares-for-vets/index.md

 ## Connections

-By default, the game will tell you when people have connected, so you don't need to subscribe to channels just to see the connection messages:
+The game can tell you when people have connected, so you don't need to subscribe to channels just to see the connection messages:

     Faraday has connected.